BND Hamburger Icon

 When exploring social media for startups, tailor your content to the specific platform you're using; don't use the same content strategy for all social networks.

-Keeping in touch
+Keep in touch

 Did You Know?Did you know

 LinkedIn business uses go beyond social connections.
-You can also make company and career pages, and create groups to build engagement.
+You can also make company and career pages and create groups to build engagement.

-Building trust
+Build trust

-Settling disputes
+Settle disputes

-“Getting the parties together face-to-face in a room can often go a long way toward clearing the air,” she said.
+“Getting the parties together face-to-face in a room can often go a long way toward clearing the air,” Strack advised.
 “People often will behave badly over email, or even over the phone, but suddenly become much more reasonable when they are sitting across the table from the person.
 Be strategic about who is included in the meeting, however, as including someone with bad energy or a domineering personality can set the wrong tone.”

 TipTip

-If a dispute leads to the need for an apology, craft the perfect business apology by admitting your mistake, focusing on what you learned, and formulating a plan to move forward.
+If a dispute leads to the need for an apology, craft the perfect business apology by admitting your mistake, focusing on what you learned and formulating a plan to move forward.

 The benefits of building healthy business relationships

 There are many upsides to building healthy business relationships, including gaining referrals and leveraging horizontal business networks.
 There’s also no limit to the rewards you can reap when nurturing a long-lasting relationship.
+Consider the following benefits of building healthy business relationships:

-“It’s absolutely essential for a startup with limited time and resources to build business relationships,” said Alistair Dodds, co-founder and marketing director of EIC Marketing.
+“It’s absolutely essential for a startup with limited time and resources to build business relationships,” stressed Alistair Dodds, co-founder and marketing director of EIC Marketing.
 “They are the key to the discovery and referral business.”

 Referrals can happen organically when you’ve invested time and energy into your business relationships.